5 Easy Steps to Declutter Your Home

 Decluttering is wonderful, but sometimes you get overwhelmed, take a break, and end up accumulating more clutter before you can get back to the original clutter.

-Your cleaning effort suddenly dies of frustration, and the situation is no better than before.
-Possibly worse, since cleaning involves making new stacks of clutter in an attempt to reorganize the whole mess.
+If you don’t have a system, your cleaning effort can suddenly fall apart, and the clutter ends up being no better than before.
+Possibly worse, since cleaning involves making new stacks of clutter as you try to reorganize the whole mess.

 This simple system will make decluttering so much easier.
 It works because you tackle one step at a time instead of picking random things, getting halfway done, and then getting distracted by another mess.